tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 Prepare a monitoring stack
 -------------------------------------------------------------------------------

-Since there are Prometheus and InfluxDB datasource Grafana dashboards, you can use
+Since there are Prometheus and InfluxDB data source Grafana dashboards, you can use

 - `Telegraf <https://www.influxdata.com/time-series-platform/telegraf/>`_
-  as a server agent for collecting metrics, `InfluxDB <https://www.influxdata.com/>`_ as a time series database for storing metrics, `Grafana <https://grafana.com/>`_ as a visualization platform; or
+  as a server agent for collecting metrics, `InfluxDB <https://www.influxdata.com/>`_ as a time series database for storing metrics, and `Grafana <https://grafana.com/>`_ as a visualization platform; or
-- `Prometheus <https://prometheus.io/>`_ as both server agent for collecting metrics and time series database for storing metrics, `Grafana <https://grafana.com/>`_ as a visualization platform.
+- `Prometheus <https://prometheus.io/>`_ as both a server agent for collecting metrics and a time series database for storing metrics, and `Grafana <https://grafana.com/>`_ as a visualization platform.

-For issues concerning set up of Prometheus, Telegraf, InfluxDB or Grafana instances please refer to corresponding project's documentation.
+For issues concerning setting up Prometheus, Telegraf, InfluxDB, or Grafana instances please refer to the corresponding project's documentation.

 .. _monitoring-grafana_dashboard-collect_metrics: